 In order to know how to take a long exposure photo, let’s answer the above question first, I would like you first to see the two images below and find out the difference between both and your reaction toward each one of them.

 I believe the long exposure gives you such kind of feeling you get when you see a fine art picture or paint whereas the other image could be captured by any cell phone with just a good composition.

-As an artist, you always seek the beauty in your photography, and that’s why most of landscape and cityscape photographers use the long exposure technique to gain such result while no one else could create that unless he knows this technique.
+As an artist, you always seek beauty in your photography, and that’s why most landscapes and cityscape photographers use the long exposure technique to gain such a result while no one else could create that unless he knows this technique.
 Look at the stretchy clouds and the silky water, have you noticed the vehicles have been disappeared?
 This is the magic of long exposure photography.

 The above photos show how long exposure creates a beautiful motion effect in the waterfalls.

 When you don’t have exciting colors in the sky, go for Black& White.

 I have taken the above two images at the Dubai Canal on the bridge and while walking around, I found the below beautiful composition with the leading line to the bridge which as you notice, the long exposure created with the bridge reflection in the water a shape like an eye containing most of the back buildings within.

 To understand how, you need to be aware of the many elements involved in long exposure photography.
 These elements are: Equipment, settings, Timing, configuration and many which we are going to explore in a bit high level of detail as the topic is vast, but by following the steps, you can start your journey.